HaoxuanHuang6/Projects/Sudoku/README.md

 1. In the file <i>matrix.txt</i>, DIY your own sudoku.
 Type any number between 0-9 at every position, and make sure your sudoku is solvable.
 Numbers 1-9 will be displayed as itself in the game, and 0 will be displayed as blank.
 2. Make sure you have pygame and os installed
-3. Open the Sudoku folder in your editor, then you can run <i>sudoku.py</i> to open the game.
+3. Open the <i>Sudoku</i> folder in your editor, then run <i>sudoku.py</i> to open the game.
-(If you see FileNotFoundError, please make sure you opened Sudoku folder in your editor.
+(If you see FileNotFoundError, please make sure you open the <i>Sudoku</i> folder in your editor.
 If this cannot solve the problem, you can change the path in the following code to the path that can open the file <i>matrix.txt</i>)
 ```
 with open (os.path.abspath("matrix.txt")) as file:
     matrix = file.read()